lightning-js/solid/README.md

 ## Layout

-When a child element changes size onLayout will be called.
-You'll be notified with `(node, { width, height})` of the element.
-You can use this callback to resize the parent node.
-If you do, call `parent.updateLayout`.
+When a child element changes size updateLayout method on the node will be called.
+You can use `onBeforeLayout` and `onLayout` hooks to update the element with the following signature `(node, { width, height})`.
+You can use this callback to resize the parent node before flex is calculated using `onBeforeLayout` and after flex with `onLayout`.
+If you do, call `parent.updateLayout` for it to also resize.

 ### Flex

-At the moment there is a very barebone flex implementation (`display: flex`) made for one level of children.
-It only supports `flexDirection`, `justifyContent` and `gap` at the moment.
+At the moment there is a very barebone flex implementation (`display: flex`).
+It only supports `flexDirection`, `justifyContent`, `alignItems` and `gap` at the moment.
 But very useful for laying out rows and columns.

 ```jsx
 import { View, Text } from '@lightningjs/solid';